What Is A Credit Score?

 What are the Components of a Credit Score?

 So what's in that mysterious number?
-Let's break down the 5 key factors that determine your score and how to boost each one.
+Let's break down the 5 key factors that determine your score based on the official myFICO Scoring Framework.

 At a Glance: The FICO Credit Score Formula

-Let's dig into each of these a bit more:
+Let's dig into each of these categories a bit more:

-2. Amounts Owed (30%): How much you owe vs. your total maximum credit.
+Amounts Owed or Utilization Rate (30%): This is the ratio of how much you owe vs. your total maximum credit.

-1. What it means: Lenders want to see you're not maxed out.
+What it means: Lenders want to see you're not maxed out.
 Using a high percentage of your available credit can be seen as a sign of risk.
+While conventional wisdom says to keep credit utilization under 30%, top-tier credit scorers ('credit achievers') consistently keep their total utilization below 10%.

-1. What it means: A mix of credit cards and installment loans (like a car or student loan) can be a positive signal.
+What it means: A mix of credit cards and installment loans (like a car or student loan) can be a positive signal.
+Three different types of credit accounts is better than three credit accounts of the same type.
 Note: this is the least important factor.

 Credit Score Myths and Facts